ZenabG/AdidasBEProject/README.md

 There is a **groovy script** added for running all the test steps through groovy script.
 It is at path **/PetManagementFunctionalTests/RunTheTestCaseThroughGroovy/Groovy Script**.

-There is also a csv report mechanism added for getting the test result for all the test steps created in the form of a csv file.
+There is also a **CSV Report Mechanism** added for getting the test result for all the test steps created in the form of a csv file.
 This code for getting this report is added in terms of a groovy script at path **/Library/Reporting_Utility/GenerateCSVreport**.
 The report is already added in the *Tear Down Script* of the test case.
 The report is generated at the project path in the folder **Soap UI Results**.